MENU

 FAQs

-How often are base snapshots automatically taken?
+When are automatic snapshots taken?

 The exact scheduling of snapshots is based on the count of user actions taken in a base.
 On a base that's very actively used, you'll probably get at least one snapshot a day.
 For bases not used as frequently, snapshot cadence will adjust accordingly.
 You can get a sense of the regularity around which you can expect snapshots to be taken, presuming usage levels remain steady, by viewing your current snapshot intervals after a few days of using your base at a typical rate.

-What is the limit on manual base snapshots?
+What is the limit on manual snapshots?

-If you take a base snapshot manually, you'll need to wait for a little while before you can take another.
+If you take a snapshot manually, you'll need to wait for a little while before you can take another.
 This time period is typically just a few hours, but can vary depending on how many changes are made in your base since that last snapshot was taken.

 Do base snapshots include interfaces?